junxit/us-congress-bills-110/metadata.md

 - 2007-09-24 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-09-24 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-09-24 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-09-25 — Considered under suspension of the rules. (consideration: CR H10798)
+- 2007-09-25 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+217.
+- 2007-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-25 — Mr. Pallone moved to suspend the rules and agree to the resolution.
+- 2007-09-25 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H10798)
+- 2007-09-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H10798)
+- 2007-09-25 — Received in the Senate.